XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 * [Gatewayd](gatewayd.html) provides a pre-configured suite of gateway functionality.

+## Tool Security ##

+Any time you submit a Ripple transaction, it must be signed using your secret.
+However, having your secret means having full control over your account.
+Therefore, you should never transmit your secret to a server operated by someone else.
+Instead, use your own server or client application to sign the transactions before sending them out.

+The examples in this document show Ripple-REST API methods that include an account secret.
+This is only safe if you control the Ripple-REST server yourself, *and* you connect to it over a connection that is secure from outside listeners.
+(For example, you could connect over a loopback (localhost) network, a private subnet, or an encrypted VPN.)
+Alternatively, you could operate your own `rippled` server; or you can use a client application such as `ripple-lib` to perform local signing before submitting your transactions to a third-party server.

+## Generating Souce and Destination Tags ##

+You need a scheme to create Source and Destination tags for your users and payments.
+(See [Source and Destination Tags](#source-and-destination-tags) for an explanation of what Source and Destination Tags are.)

+For greater privacy and security, we recommend *not* using monotonically-incrementing numbers as destination tags that correlate 1:1 with users.
+Instead, we recommend using convenient internal IDs, but mapping those to destination tags through the use of a quick hash or cipher function such as [Hasty Pudding](http://en.wikipedia.org/wiki/Hasty_Pudding_cipher).
+You should set aside ranges of internal numbers for different uses of destination tags.

+After passing the internal numbers through your hash function, you can use the result as a destination tag.
+You should check for collisions just to be safe, and do not reuse destination tags unless they have explicit expiration dates (like quotes and user-generated tags).

+We recommend making a user interface to generate a destination tag on-demand when a user intends to send money to the gateway.
+Then, consider that destination tag valid only for a payment with the expected amount.
+Later, bounce any other transactions that reuse the same destination tag.

+Enable the [RequireDest](#requiredest) flag on your hot and cold wallet accounts so that users must use a destination tag to indicate where funds should go when they send Ripple payments to your gateway.

 ## DisallowXRP ##

 The DisallowXRP flag (`disallow_xrp` in Ripple-REST) is designed to discourage users from sending XRP to your account by accident.
 For accounts that are intended to process withdrawals, receiving XRP is undesirable because there is no way to "withdraw" XRP from the network.